JoinCODED/WS-Dart-M8-Classes/01_classes/03_constructors.md

 }
 ```

-And in those parenthesis, we can add any arguments we need:
+In those parentheses, we can add any argument we need:

 ```dart
 class UserWallet {